Phylum Firmicutes, Class Bacilli, Order Lactobacillales, Family Lactobacillaceae, Genus Lactobacillus [Group A lactobacilli (obligately

 - Hammes W.P. and Hertel C., 2009.
 Genus I. Lactobacillus Beijerinck 1901.
 In: (Eds.)
 P.D.
 Vos, G. Garrity, D. Jones, N.R.
 Krieg, W.

 Ludwig, F.A.
 Rainey, K.-H. Schleifer, W.B.
 Whitman.
 Bergey’s Manual of Systematic Bacteriology, Volume 3: The Firmicutes,

-Positive results for esculin hydrolysis, starch hydrolysis, fermentation of: cellobiose, esculin, fructose, galactose, glucose (weak gas
+Positive results for fermentation of: amygdalin, cellobiose, esculin, fructose, galactose, glucose (without gas production), maltose,

 (c) Costin Stoica